On-Demand: Gender Diversity and LGBTQ Issues in Psychology and Psychotherapy - 4 CEUs

 - COUNSELORS: The Knowledge Tree has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP), ACEP No. 7153.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Knowledge Tree is solely responsible for all aspects of the programs.
 Please click here for more detailed information.

-- Counselors Licensed in Canada: The Knowledge Tree has applied for approval for this workshop through the Canadian Counseling and Psychotherapy Association (CCPA).
+- Counselors Licensed in Canada: This workshop is approved for 4 credit hours through the Canadian Counseling and Psychotherapy Association (CCPA), event code: 64962371.

-- SOCIAL WORKERS: The Knowledge Tree has applied for approval for this workshop through the Georgia Society for Clinical Social Work (GSCSW).
+- SOCIAL WORKERS: This workshop is approved for 4 core CE hours through the Georgia Society for Clinical Social Work (GSCSW), approval #031223.
 If you are licensed in another state or country, please click here for more detailed information.

 - MARRIAGE & FAMILY THERAPISTS: This workshop is approved for 4 core CE hours through the Georgia Association for Marriage & Family Therapy (GAMFT), approval #043-2023.
 If you are licensed in another state or country, please click here for more detailed information.